microsoft/vscode-jupyter/TELEMETRY.md

 * DS_INTERNAL.RAWKERNEL_SESSION_NO_IPYKERNEL  (Telemetry.RawKernelSessionStartNoIpykernel)
       Owner: [@donjayamanne](https://github.com/donjayamanne)
-       <span style="color:red">Properties not documented in GDPR reason.
-Add jsDoc comments for the properties in telemetry.ts file.</span>
     ```
     Telemetry event sent when raw kernel startup fails due to missing ipykernel dependency.
     This is useful to see what the user does with this error message.